YannBourgeois/Scripts_Genome_assembly_Tgraeca/README.md

 ```
 We then launch an array job on a HPC cluster.
 We assume that you have a SLURM scheduler.
 The script is found in the trim_and_merge_reads.sh.
 You also need a config file (tab delimited) for the array script, containing in the first column the identifier of the array (from 1 to 5 here).
-It is named file_for_array_trim.txt.
+It is named *file_for_array_trim.txt*.

 ```